gradle/gradle/design-docs/gradle-3.0.md

 # Stories

+## Remove deprecated elements

+- Move `Logging.ANT_IVY_2_SLF4J_LEVEL_MAPPER` from public API.
+- Move internal types `org.gradle.logging.StandardOutputCapture` and `org.gradle.logging.LoggingManagerInternal` into an internal package.
+- Merge `Module` and `ModuleInternal`, now that `Module` is internal

+## Simplify definition of public API

+- Ensure all internal packages have `internal` in their name
+- Remove `org.gradle.util` from default imports.

 ## Change minimum version for running Gradle to Java 7

 No longer support running Gradle, the wrapper or the Tooling api client on Java 6.
 Instead, we'd support Java source compilation and test execution on Java 6 and later, as we do for Java 1.5 now.